 With gaming technology constantly evolving, upgrading hardware every few years is mandatory to enjoy the latest titles.
 But, by connecting to devices in the cloud, costs are reduced to a subscription fee, and the provider takes on all the responsibilities of maintaining high-end gaming systems.
 With no need for on-site hardware, cloud-based gaming also saves space in the home and eliminates the noise and heat generated by gaming machines.

 At first glance then, gaming on-demand is just another aspect of cloud computing in general.
 Cloud gaming is often described as ‘Netflix for games’, and there are certainly parallels with millions of viewers now accessing content on remote servers.
 But due to the interactive nature of the media, cloud gaming is far more demanding than video streaming.

 Racing to close the latency gap

-5G broadband is seen as a key enabler, with a relatively high number of users now in a position to take full advantage of remotely hosted gaming services.
-That said, it’s important to note that high-speed internet is far from widespread even in developed markets like the US, where poor connectivity and bandwidth caps are still issues for many users.
+5G broadband is seen as a key enabler and contributor to the improvement of cloud gaming – relatively high numbers of users are now in a position to take full advantage of remotely hosted gaming services.
+That said, it’s important to remember that high-speed internet is far from widespread even in developed markets like the US, where poor connectivity and bandwidth caps are still issues for many users.

 A brief history of cloud gaming

 Even Nintendo, a far more traditional gaming brand, has established some major cloud inroads on its platforms.
 Streamed versions of demanding games like Assassin’s Creed Odyssey and Resident Evil 7 – originally designed for Xbox, PlayStation and PC – are becoming available on the comparatively weak Nintendo Switch hardware.
-If the actions of the major players are anything to go by, gaming on demand could gain serious traction over the next decade.
+If the actions of the major players are anything to go by, gaming on-demand could gain serious traction over the next decade.